phenotypic.abc_.ImageCorrector#

 Critical Implementation Detail: Updating All Components

-Your _operate() method must ensure all image components are updated together:
+Your _operate() method must ensure all image components are updated together.
+When any geometric transformation is applied, it must affect every component identically:

 @staticmethod